glouppe/info8002-large-scale-data-systems/project/README.md

 This implies that if one or more processes fail, the normal operation of the file-system and its interface should be guaranteed.

 This project is a requirement to pass the course.
-It must be completed and submitted with all deliverables to the Montefiore submission system by the hard deadline of December 22, 2019 23:59.
+It must be completed and submitted with all deliverables to the Montefiore submission system by the hard deadline of **December 20, 2019 23:59**.
 The project can be completed in a group with a maximum of 3 students.

 ## Implementation